Apple TV 4K – Fourth-Generation, 2025 – What to expect

 Wellness & Fitness Implications

-I don’t see a Fourth-Generation Apple 4K TV adding much if anything, new in the sports and fitness realm.
+I don’t see a Fourth-Generation Apple 4K TV adding much here.
+It’s newly entered the sports and fitness realm and has not even increased Bluetooth connections (Zwift).
 Fitness+ will continue to add new content.
 Expanded GymKit support might one day arrive, and the Apple Watch might become a fancier 4K TV controller, but I doubt it.
+It’s already quite good.

 Take Out

 Buy 3rd Gen Apple TV4K slightly cheaper on Amazon, and those in the USA get a much better deal than those in Europe.
-If one is released next month, return this one and buy the replacement!
+If one is released in 2025, return this one and buy the replacement!
 It’s such a great product that you’d enjoy it even if a replacement is released in Q1/Q2.2025.
-Get the Ethernet model…remember it’s the only one that has Thread (Matter)
+Get the Ethernet model…remember it’s the only one with Thread (Matter) support.

 What do you think?

 Edit: Well, the day after I posted this, 9to5 Mac confirmed the existence of a possible new-format replacement product(HomePod) that combines the TV 4K or HomePod with a small rectangular screen format.
-If so, that might scupper the chances of an updated TV 4K in the short term, and we might indeed have to wait 1-2 years for a TV 8K with WiFi7.
+If so, that might scupper the immediate chance of an updated TV 4K; instead, we might have to wait 1-2 years for a TV 8K with WiFi7.
 9to5 also suggested the HomePod would err toward showing widgets rather than apps…meaning more varied personal data could be displayed like, say, the FindMy position of your kids on their way home from school while you are in the kitchen making a cup of tea (Brit here…that’s what we do).
 HomePod makes financial sense to me as a new 4K TV will generate a few upgrades, but HomePod would generate a whole new category of sales from existing Apple customers.
+Interestingly, the new Mac Mini (M4, 2024) offers similar TV-type features (plus many more) in a similar size, albeit at a higher price.

 Reader-Powered Content